Our marriage story is proof that love can be restored and renewed after an affair

 I don’t have all the answers, but if you take the time to read the articles, be humble and willing to change, see a good counselor and pray for God to help you heal, I believe you can come through this better than before.
 It takes time.
 But time is going to pass anyway, you might as well do whatever it takes during this time to get your life back where you want it to be.

-If you haven’t already, read the posts under to the unfaithful wife, where I describe the 10 stages of your healing after an affair.
+If you haven’t already, read the posts under to the unfaithful wife, where I have posts on different stages of affairs and recovery.

 Are you a husband trying to get answers after finding out about your wife’s affair?
 Go to this link and read the posts specifically written for you.